In my last post, you got to know me more by watching my interview

 I met Jason in 2012 on my first trip to Costa Rica.
 On that trip, I was traveling with a photographer friend and we hired Jason as a private guide.
 I was impressed with Jason's vast knowledge and great attitude, and knew he would be a perfect fit when I created ColorTexturePhotoTours.

 Jason brings twelve years of experience to our Costa Rica photo tours and is licensed with the Costa Rica Institute of Tourism.
-He speaks fluent English, and has tremendous knowledge of Costa Rica’s history, culture, regions, wildlife, and flora and fauna.
+He speaks fluent English, and has tremendous knowledge of Costa Rica’s history, culture, regions, wildlife, and flora.
 Jason values integrity, respect, responsibility, and honesty, is passionate about protecting Costa Rica’s rich biodiversity through education and activism, and he plays an essential role in providing our clients with exceptional Costa Rica photography adventures.

 Recently, I asked Jason a few questions, and here are his responses...Please introduce yourself.
 Who is Jason Torres?